More than funding

 Organisations must agree to our EDI pledge and meet our inclusion criteria, demonstrating how they will encourage participation amongst underserved young people (gender, socioeconomic status, ethnicity, SEND), drive social mobility and promote inclusion.

-To maximise the programme’s impact and sustainability, approval from a Headteacher or member of the SLT is required to participate.
+To maximise the programme’s impact and sustainability, approval from a member of the SLT is required to participate.
 The name and email of the sponsoring staff member must be submitted at registration.

 Types of bursary